museumcomputernetwork/mcn-2020-git-haiku/index.md

-A owner of the old thatched hut
+In the sea-surf edge
-April's air stirs in willow-leaves
+Penetrating the very rock,
-Basho lines the moon
+how interesting